 In Australia aircraft noise exposures for land use planning are derived using the Australian Noise Exposure Forecast (ANEF) measure.
-The noise technical report provides noise exposure contour maps which depict the aircraft noise levels forecast to exist as a result of the assumed airport operations.
+The noise technical report and Chapters 10 and 31 of the EIS provide noise exposure contour maps which depict the indicative aircraft noise levels forecast to exist as a result of the assumed airport operations.

 The Australian Noise Exposure Concept (ANEC), which is based on indicative data on aircraft types, aircraft operations and flight zones, is used to provide a measure of aircraft noise impacts in an EIS.
-The methods used to derive an ANEC are exactly the same as that used to derive an ANEF, but the ANEC is indicative and not endorsed by Airservices Australia.
+The method used to derive an ANEC is exactly the same as that used to derive an ANEF, but the ANEC is indicative and not endorsed by Airservices Australia.